SigurdJanson/seifseit/seifseit/content/english/writing/w02-gamification.md

     info : "Designers & CX Managers"

 download: "/download/Gamification_KritischerBlick.pdf"
-abstract: "Gamification ist der aktuelle Trend in der User Experience. \"Gamification is the use of game design elements in non-game contexts\" (Deterding, 2011).
-Diese Game Design Elemente, von denen hier gesprochen wird, stellen aus der Sicht der Gamification also eine homogene Sammlung von Werkzeugen, sprich UI Patterns, dar.
-Wie anders wäre sonst zu erklären, dass es Überblicksarbeiten gibt mit dem Titel \"Does Gamification Work?\" (Hamari, Koivisto & Sarsa, 2014) gibt oder dass Autoren sich an allumfassenden Systematiken versuchen (z.B.
-Schering, 2014).
-Die folgende Seiten wagen einen Blick unter ..."
+abstract: "Gamification is **the** trend in user experience.
+It \"... is the use of game design elements in non-game contexts\" (Deterding, 2011).
+Gamification seems to claim that these games design elements shall be a homogenuous collection of tools (i.e. design patterns).
+How else can we explain that authors experiment with universal systematic approaches (z.B.
+Schering, 2014) or others ask questions like \"Does Gamification Work?\" (Hamari, Koivisto & Sarsa, 2014).
+The following pages take a peek under ..."
 ---